 There are millions of online resources of Raspberry Pi.
 You can watch Raspberry Pi Channel on youtube or you can google hundreds of Raspberry Pi resources (videos, ebooks, projects, etc).

-With partial support of IEEE Region 4 Educational Activities Fund, the College of Engineering, Technology and Computer Science (ETCS) at Indiana University Purdue University Fort Wayne (IPFW) and IEEE Fort Wayne Section will offer the 2016 Raspberry PI Summer Camp to rising 7-9 grade middle school students.
+With the support of Indiana Space Grant Consortium, the College of Engineering, Technology and Computer Science (ETCS) at Indiana University Purdue University Fort Wayne (IPFW) and IEEE Fort Wayne Section will offer the 2016 Raspberry PI Summer Camp to rising 7-9 grade middle school students.
 This summer camp will be hosted at IPFW Engineering/Technology facilities from 8:30am to 12:30pm on June 27 to June 30, 2016.
 Pizza/drink will be provided for June 30 lunch.

 Campers will learn about the various hardware and software components of the Raspberry Pi by programming it!
 Python programming language, electronics, Linux Operating System, Raspberry PI I/O interface and control, etc. will be introduced in this summer camp.